 3. Sugar And Lemon Juice

-The third way to boil corn on the cob is by using sugar and lemon juice.
-This method adds a tangy and sweet flavor to the corn.
-Fill a pot with water and add a tablespoon of sugar and a tablespoon of lemon juice.
-Place the husks in the boiling water and cook for 5-7 minutes.
-This method is perfect for those who want to make a unique and flavorful corn topping.
+To infuse your corn with a tangy and sweet twist, try this method.
+Fill a pot with water, then add a tablespoon each of sugar and lemon juice.
+Place the husked corn in the boiling water and cook for 5-7 minutes.
+This unique and flavorful corn topping is a crowd-pleaser.

-How To Reheat Corn On The Cob
+🍲 How To Reheat Corn On The Cob

-People Also Ask [FAQs]
+🙋 People Also Ask [FAQs]

 Milk adds sweetness and richness to the kernels, while also providing a buttery flavor.

-Yes, you can boil corn in the husk, which usually takes about 10 minutes.
+You can boil corn in the husk, which usually takes about 10 minutes.

 If the corn has a rancid or moldy smell, is slimy and mushy to touch, or has visible mold on it, then it should be discarded as it has gone bad.